-In Computer Rooms or cabinets, fibre shall be terminated in 19" fibre patch panels in Type 1 cabinets.
+Fibre cables shall be terminated in 19" fibre patch panels in Type 1 cabinets.
 Sufficient socket space shall be left (eight per cable) to terminate all fibres, including those not yet terminated.

 At other locations, fibre shall be terminated in a sealed wall box, to IP21.